#error #error-handling #multiple #tree #error-message

 Feature Flags

-• Implement std::error::Error for lazy_error error types.
+• Implement std::error::Error for lazy_errors error types (instead of core::error::Error)

-• eyre: Adds into_eyre_result and into_eyre_report conversions.
+• eyre: Adds into_eyre_result and into_eyre_report conversions

 MSRV